bjoern-andres/graph/README.md

 Features
 ------------

-- Directed and undirected graphs implemented as adjacency lists with constant-time access
+- Graphs and Digraphs, implemented as adjacency lists
-- Access to vertices and edges by contiguous integer indices
+- Constant-time random access to (neighboring) vertices and (incident) edges
+   - by contiguous integer indices
-- Access to neighboring vertices and incident edges by STL-compliant random access iterators
+   - by STL-compliant random access iterators
 - Insertion and removal of vertices and edges
-- Multiple edges, which are disabled by default, can be enabled
+- Multiple edges between the same pair of vertices (disabled by default)
-- Visitors that follow changes of vertex and edge indices
+- Callbacks for following changes of integer indices of vertices and edges
+- Graph classes
+   - Digraph
+   - Graph
+   - Complete graph
+   - n-dimensional grid graph
 - Graph algorithms
    - Connected components
       * by breadth-first search